The Rise and Fall of a Midwest Princess

-The Rise and Fall of a Midwest Princess is the debut studio album by the American singer-songwriter Chappell Roan, released on September 22, 2023, by Amusement Records, an imprint of Island Records.
-It was met with widespread acclaim and praised by music critics for its bold and emotionally charged nature.
+The Rise and Fall of a Midwest Princess is the debut studio album by the American singer-songwriter Chappell Roan, released on September 22, 2023, by Amusement Records, in partnership with Island Records.
+Roan promoted the album by headlining the Midwest Princess Tour in 2023 and 2024, along with appearances on NPR Music's Tiny Desk Concerts, The Late Show with Stephen Colbert, and The Tonight Show Starring Jimmy Fallon.

+The Rise and Fall of a Midwest Princess was met with widespread acclaim and praised by music critics for its bold and emotionally charged nature.
 Reviews also complimented the album's engaging blend of sharp songwriting, dynamic pop elements, and Roan's vocal performance.
 Several publications ranked it on year-end best albums lists for 2023.
-The album earned Roan her first Grammy Award nominations at the 67th annual ceremony, including for Album of the Year, and she became one of the only fifteen artists in history to receive nominations in all four main General Field categories in a single night, winning for Best New Artist.
+The album earned Roan her first Grammy Award nominations at the 67th annual ceremony, including for Album of the Year, and she became the fifteenth artist in history to receive nominations in all four main General Field categories in a single night, winning for Best New Artist.

-Roan promoted the album by headlining the Midwest Princess Tour in 2023 and 2024, along with appearances on NPR Music's Tiny Desk Concerts, The Late Show with Stephen Colbert, and The Tonight Show Starring Jimmy Fallon.

 Background and recording

 Roan was signed to Atlantic Records and living in Los Angeles by 2017, when she released the EP School Nights, a "folk-leaning" project.
 In 2018, Roan finished an original debut album for Atlantic Records, but it was shelved by the label.
 She started again from scratch, working with producer Dan Nigro and eventually releasing the singles "Pink Pony Club" and "Love Me Anyway" in April and May 2020, respectively.
 She released "California" that August, and was dropped by Atlantic Records shortly after.
 "Pink Pony Club" and "California" were both ultimately included on The Rise and Fall of a Midwest Princess.

 Roan moved back to her home state of Missouri, where she worked to save money to move back to Los Angeles, at which point she resumed working with Nigro.
-In 2023, to support Roan's career and projects, Nigro launched the Island Records imprint Amusement and signed her to the imprint as the first (and as of 2024, only) artist on the label.
+In 2023, to support Roan's career and projects, Nigro launched the label Amusement Records.
+She was the first artist on the label, also working with Island Records to provide support as a major label.
 The album is inspired by Roan's experience leaving her hometown in Missouri for Los Angeles to pursue a career as a singer.
 During her journey of self-discovery, Roan navigated love, heartbreak, and embraced her sexual identity – themes that would become central to the record.
 Roan has stated that The Rise and Fall of a Midwest Princess allowed her to "come to accept [her] queerness".
 Roan has said that her stage name and persona is a character and compared it to Ziggy Stardust, the character that David Bowie portrayed on his album The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972), the title of which inspired the title of Roan's album.

+Musically, The Rise and Fall of a Midwest Princess has been described as a pop album with elements of synth-pop, folk-pop, new-wave and disco.